 Tony is autistic.
 He stims by flapping his hands.
 Tony wants to take a computer class.
 The computer class teacher says Tony can't come to class unless he stops stimming.
+This is wrong.
 Tony's stimming doesn't have anything to do with using the computer.
 Tony doesn't need to stop stimming in order to take the class.